jpower432/client/README.md

 Notice how only the _root.txt_ file was retrieved as only this file contained the attribute `color=orange`

+# Experimental Commands

+## Generate initial configuration file
+`uor-client-go init`

+## Query a V3 registry for content
+`uor-client-go create aggregate localhost:5000 /path/to/query -s myschema`

+## Create a software inventory from a collection and the links
+`uor-client-go create inventory localhost:5000/exercise/root:latest`

 # Glossary

 `collection`: a collection of linked files represented as on OCI artifact